 Board of Management

-IPFA Global Executive Chairman
+Global Executive Chairman

 Geoff is the founder and chairman of IPFA, the largest independent not for profit project finance trade association in the world.